lyndon025/playtested/src/content/article/2023-04-06-rebuild-the-kingdom-protect-the-land-summon-ancestors--first-impressions---hero-legacy.md

 ---
-title: "Rebuild the Kingdom, Protect the land, Summon Ancestors | First Impressions - Hero Legacy"
+author: lyndonguitar
+category: Review
-description: "In Hero Legacy: Adventure RPG, you are a legendary hero who is the son of the former king, destined to rebuild your kingdom and vanish the enemies that threaten the land."
+description: 'In Hero Legacy: Adventure RPG, you are a legendary hero who is the son of the former king, destined to rebuild your kingdom and vanish the enemies that threaten the land.'
+featured: false
 pubDate: 2023-04-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "rpg"]
+tags:
-featured: false
+- taptap
+- rpg
-thumb: "/images/reviews/2023-04-06-rebuild-the-kingdom-protect-the-land-summon-ancestors--first-impressions---hero-legacy-0.avif"
+thumb: /images/reviews/2023-04-06-rebuild-the-kingdom-protect-the-land-summon-ancestors--first-impressions---hero-legacy-0.avif
+title: Rebuild the Kingdom, Protect the land, Summon Ancestors | First Impressions
+  - Hero Legacy
 ---

 <div class="gallery">